-Individual Counseling: One-on-one therapeutic counseling is offered in one of our offices, at the child’s school, or in your home.
+Individual Counseling: One-on-one therapeutic counseling is offered in one of our offices or at the child’s school.

 Group Counseling: Therapeutic counseling is available in some local schools for students who are coping with a current loved one’s cancer-related illness or death.

-Family Counseling: Private meetings for your family can be scheduled with one of our social workers at school, at home, or in our offices.
+Family Counseling: Private meetings for your family can be scheduled with one of our social workers at school or in our offices.